 The only downside to this, is that these places tend to become too commercial and overcrowded, which can dampen your experience there.
-If you understand exactly what we’re talking about and are looking for that quiet paradise in Thailand, then the beaches in Koh Phangan is the place to visit.
+If you understand exactly what we’re talking about and you’re looking for that quiet paradise in Thailand, then the beaches in Koh Phangan is the place to visit.

 If it’s your first time travelling to Thailand, make sure you read our 7 Krabi travel tips.
 We may have written it specifically for Krabi, but most of the tips are applicable for travelling anywhere in Thailand.
 We share useful tips like how much to budget daily, whether it is card friendly and even how to rent a scooter in Thailand.

-Getting from Bangkok to Koh Phangan
+Getting from Bangkok or Phuket to Koh Phangan

-Best place to snorkel in Koh Phangan
+Best Beach For Snorkelling in Koh Phangan

-Koh Ma Island
+1. Koh Ma Island

 The best snorkelling spot is on the side of the island where the hut is (left on the image).
 It is best to snorkel during high tide as visibility tends to be the best.
-You’ll also less likely to brush against the corals.
+You’re also less likely to brush against the corals during high tide.